DemisEom/SpecAugment/README.md

 ---
 ## How to use
 1. install packages
+'''python
-- pip install -r requirements.txt
+ pip install -r requirements.txt
+'''

 2. run
+'''python
-- python specAugment.py
+python specAugment.py
+'''

+3. result
+run this code you can see the result of masked audio mel-spectrogram